SAP/ui5-tooling/docs/pages/ESSupport.md

     const transformedVersion `v${version}`
     ```

-UI5 Tooling searches for the exact match of `${version}`, so with adding whitespaces before and after the variable name `${ version }` UI5 Tooling won't replace this occurence.
+UI5 CLI searches for the exact match of `${version}`, so with adding whitespaces before and after the variable name `${ version }` UI5 CLI won't replace this occurence.
 This can be enforced by the dedicated ESLint config [template-curly-spacing](https://eslint.org/docs/latest/rules/template-curly-spacing) with option `always`.

 ### Spread Element